 Objective 2: To assess the impact of insect herbivore damage in the level of cannabinoids.

-This objective seeks to evaluate if the environmental factors such as insect damage increases the level of D9THC.
-The D9THC level for hemp (i.e. 0.3%) might be spiked up by insect herbivory, as result farmers might loss legal coverage under 2018 Hemp Act.
-This objective will provide info for educators, farmers and lawmakers.
+This objective sought to evaluate if the environmental factors such as insect damage increases the level of D9THC.
+The D9THC level for hemp (i.e. 0.3%) might be spiked up by insect herbivory, as a result farmers might lose legal coverage under 2018 Hemp Act.
+This objective provided info for educators, farmers and lawmakers.

 Hemp and marijuana are both cannabis, but their morphology, chemical makeup, and usages are very different.
 Hemp has less than 0.3% of delta-9 tetrahydrocannabinol (D9THC) concentration.
 The recent Agriculture Improvement Act of 2018 includes language that further addressed many issues that had previously hampered the development of the crop.
 With the passage of the 2018 U. S. Farm Bill that removed hemp from the Federal list of controlled substances and declared it a distinct crop from marijuana, the emergence of hemp (Cannabis sativa) grown for CBD (cannabidiol) products as a potential crop has been sudden and dramatic.
 Hemp acreage expanded at a rapid pace in Maryland and other Northeastern states in 2019.
 However, due to the long moratorium on C. sativa in the United States, there is a serious lack of production knowledge for hemp and even less for pest management.
 Regarding available literature concerning insect pests present in North American hemp, information is dated, not region-specific, and does not address effective management methods.

-Dr. Zebelo, from UMES, has identified most of the potential insect pests of hemp in our field.
-The most abundant and devastating pest was corn earworm (CEW).
-We had significant damage to the hemp flowers by CEW (see the attached figure 1).
-CEW mainly dwelled and fed in between the flower buds, and it is difficult to see CEW until it causes visible damage.
 The CEW larvae contaminate the flowers with frass.
 Here, we are proposing to develop a sustainable way of controlling CEW by using sweet corn as a trap crop.
-Moreover, project focuses on the 0.3% of D9THC in hemp plants that might spiked as a result of various environmental stressors.
-One of the environmental stressor is insect herbivores.
+Moreover, the project focuses on the 0.3% of D9THC in hemp plants that might be spiked as a result of various environmental stressors.
+One of the environmental stressors is insect herbivores.
 As noted above, hemp cannot contain more than 0.3 percent D9THC, per section 10113 of the Farm Bill 2018.
-Any cannabis plant that contains more than 0.3 percent D9THC would be considered non-hemp cannabis or marijuana so that under federal law and would thus face no legal protection under this new legislation.
+Any cannabis plant that contains more than 0.3 percent D9THC would be considered non-hemp cannabis or marijuana under federal law and would thus face no legal protection under this new legislation.

 Objective 1: To develop a sustainable way of controlling CEW by using sweet corn as a trap crop